U.S. third-quarter growth trimmed; business spending slowing

 Gross domestic product increased at a 3.4 percent annualized rate, the Commerce Department said in its third reading of third-quarter GDP growth.
 That was slightly down from the 3.5 percent pace estimated last month and above the economy’s growth potential, which economists estimate to be about 2 percent.

-The revisions to the third-quarter GDP reading reflected markdowns to consumer spending and exports.
-There were downward revisions to business spending on equipment and nonresidential structures, as well as residential investment.
+The revision to the third-quarter GDP reading reflected markdowns to consumer spending and exports.
+Estimates for business spending on equipment and nonresidential structures were lowered as were those for residential investment.

-Those downward revisions were partially offset by a larger accumulation of inventory than previously estimated.
+Those downward revisions were, however, partially offset by a larger accumulation of inventory than previously estimated.
 The economy grew at a 4.2 percent pace in the April-June quarter.

 The Federal Reserve raised interest rates on Wednesday for the fourth time this year, but forecast fewer rate hikes next year and signaled its tightening cycle is nearing an end in the face of financial market volatility and slowing global growth.